ucdavisdatalab/Spatial_SQL/README.md

 * Watershed Centroids (Points)
 * Rivers (Lines)

+If you downloaded a .zip file, be sure to unzip it.
 Add all three files to your map canvas.
 Explore their attribute tables to get familiar with the data you'll be using.

 ## Starting the DB Manager Plugin